sourcefranke/dice_arithmetic/README.md

 If you start the REST module by executing the main method, you can call e.g. the following link with your preferred web browser: http://localhost:8080/api/roll/5/d6

-One possible response you could see in your browser tab could look like:
+A possible response could look like this:
 ```json
 {
   "formula" : "d6",